Rare Squirrel IV – Between Movement and Dissolution

 Colors Yellow, Green, Blue, Earthy Tones

-The Power of Line – Sketch Meets Color
+The Power of the Line – Sketch Meets Color

-A central feature of this work is the interplay between painting and drawing .
-While the squirrel emerges from flowing areas of color, some of its outlines remain only as fine, suggested lines.
-This creates a tension between density and emptiness, between the visible and the imaginary .
+A central feature of this work is the interaction of painting and drawing.
+While the squirrel emerges from flowing color fields, some of its outlines remain only as fine, suggested lines.
+This creates a tension between density and emptiness, between the visible and the imaginary.

-This open, fragmentary depiction invites you not only to look at the picture, but to complete it with your own perception .
-The combination of free painting style and delicate strokes reinforces the feeling of lightness and movement .
+This open, fragmentary depiction invites you not just to view the painting but to complete it with your own perception.
+The combination of free painting style and delicate strokes enhances the feeling of lightness and movement.

-The Visible Artist Palette – Painting Process as Part of the Work
+The Visible Artist's Palette – Painting Process as Part of the Work

-Like many works in this series , "Rare Squirrel IV" contains traces of the creative process.
-The visible artist's palette integrated into the work shows the immediate, spontaneous nature of painting .
-Remnants of paint, mixtures and traces of brush dynamics remain on the canvas as if the painting were still in flux.
+Like many works of this series, "Rare Squirrel IV" contains traces of the creative process.
+The visible artist's palette, integrated into the work, shows the immediate, spontaneous nature of the painting.
+Paint residues, mixtures, and traces of brush dynamics remain on the canvas, as if the painting is still in flux.

-This element reminds us that art is a living, breathing process – a moment in the making, captured in oil and pigment.
+This element serves as a reminder that art is a living, breathing process – a moment of creation, captured in oil and pigment.

-The squirrel is a symbol of energy, curiosity and fleeting moments .
-In this work, it is not depicted as a solid figure, but as something that forms itself from its surroundings and merges with them.
-The connection between animal and nature is palpable - as if the light itself were shaping the contours of the animal.
+The squirrel is a symbol of energy, curiosity, and fleeting moments.
+In this work, it is not depicted as a solid figure but as something that forms from its surroundings and merges with them.
+The connection between animal and nature becomes palpable – as if the light itself shapes the contours of the animal.

-This openness keeps the image ambiguous and captivating.
-It challenges the eye to explore the balance between abstraction and figuration and to continually discover new details.
+Through this openness, the painting remains ambiguous and engaging.
+It challenges the viewer to explore the balance between abstraction and figuration and to discover new details.